lenasolarova/konflux_metrics/README.md

 ### GitHub Actions
 The workflow (`.github/workflows/retest-metrics.yaml`) runs automatically on schedule and can be triggered manually via workflow_dispatch.

+The workflow (`.github/workflows/append-historical.yaml`) runs automatically on schedule (one hour behind the other data collection pipelines) and wrangles the data in the historical files (appending new data and trimming data older than 90 days).

 ### GitLab CI
 The pipeline (`.gitlab-ci.yml`) runs on schedule (configured in GitLab settings) and pushes results to the GitHub repository.